Jael-G/Tiur/README.md

 This language made using Python's PLY seeks to make programming more similar to written language and easier to learn, therefore following what the Tiur god stands for.
 The logo is a representation of the Armenian eternity sign, a symbol that is part of the national identity of the Armenian people and commonly seen on walls of churches.

+## Motivation
+The motivation for this programming language is to create an accessible language that even begginers could easily understand.
+Tiur is based on written language, which means that what is happening on the code can basically be "read out load" and understood.
+This will allow people that are starting to code easily understand what is happening and not be scared by many symbols and weird formats, like commonly happens in c++ and java

 ## Usage

 To run a tiur script: